Linda Lewis: 1970s

-1980s–present
+Later years

-During the next decade, Lewis retreated from public life and moved to Los Angeles, although in 1984, she again appeared at the Glastonbury Festival, as well as recording for Electricity Records.
-In 1992, she worked on the Joan Armatrading album Square the Circle as a backing vocalist, along with her sister Shirley and Sylvia Mason-James.
+During the next decade, Lewis retreated from public life and moved to Los Angeles although, in 1984, she again appeared at the Glastonbury Festival, as well as recording for Electricity Records.
+In 1992 she worked on the Joan Armatrading album Square the Circle as a backing vocalist, along with her sister Shirley and Sylvia Mason-James.
 She then returned to record Second Nature (1995), which found success in the Japanese charts.
 Its success led to live performances, which were recorded and released as On the Stage – Live in Japan (1996).
 Three more albums followed.
 Warner Bros.
 Records released Reach for the Truth: The Best of the Reprise Years (2002), an anthology of her work during the previous thirty years.
 This was followed by BMG releasing The Best of Linda Lewis (2003), which included her hit singles.
-During 2003 she also appeared at the Glastonbury Festival, and was filmed by BBC Television whilst she appeared on the Jazz and World Stage.
+During 2003 she also appeared at the Glastonbury Festival, and was filmed by BBC Television when she appeared on the Jazz World Stage.
+She appeared again at the 2011 Festival.

+Along with such musicians as Clem Curtis, Roy Phillips, and Glenn Tilbrook, Lewis collaborated with Lord Large, recording the song "Work it Out", which appeared on the 2007 album The Lord's First XI.

 Her song "Old Smokey" was used by the rapper Common, on his single "Go!"
 (2005), which appeared on his album Be (2005).
 This was produced by Kanye West and reached No. 1 on the United States R&B and Hip Hop charts.
 She recorded Live in Old Smokey (2006), which featured new and previously released songs and toured the United Kingdom the same year.
-On 28 October 2006, The National Portrait Gallery opened an exhibit entitled Photographs 1965–2006, this featured a portrait by Lewis's former husband Jim Cregan and other sitters, such as Shirley Bassey.
+On 28 October 2006, The National Portrait Gallery opened an exhibit entitled Photographs 1965–2006, which featured a portrait by Lewis's former husband Jim Cregan and other sitters, such as Shirley Bassey.
 In 2007, she toured with the Soul Britannia All Stars in the United Kingdom, and on 3 February 2007, BBC Four featured performances by Lewis, in a sixty-minute recording of a Barbican show with the Soul Britannia All Stars.
 In June of the same year, she collaborated with Basement Jaxx on "Close Your Eyes", which featured in the Japanese anime film Vexille.
+In 2023, Lewis collaborated with UK folk-funk band The Paracosmos.
+Their single "Earthling" featured additional vocals by Lewis.
+The single was released in March 2023 and was debuted on Gilles Peterson's BBC 6 Music show where he proclaimed "Linda Lewis is back".
+The single would be her last release during her lifetime.